Landaman/softeng-framework-mqp/apps/frontend/readme.md

 2. It bundles the frontend code and dependencies into a bundle that can be statically served

 Vite can be configured in `vite.config.ts`.
-Vite also requires `index.html`, where you can set the name of your page.
+Vite also requires `index.html`, where you can set the name of your page and configure static resources.
 You probably won't need to change your Vite config.

 Vite also uses the file `/src/vite-env.d.ts` to help your IDE provide type-hinting.